Abdullah-Tasfiek/fspp-weight-tracking-app/README.md

 - `npm install` - install npm packages listed in `package.json`
 - `npm start` - make sure your React app can start

+## Inspiration
+The inspiration for BetterHealth came because I wanted to keep track of my weight, the foods I would have eaten, and the number of calories I would have consumed throughout the day.
+Being able to track my foods, weight, and calories all on BetterHealth makes it much easier for me to stay organized.
+By knowing the foods I eat and how many calories I consume, I'm more likely to reach my fitness goals!